 Are you qualified to perform breast reconstruction after cancer?

 Breast reconstruction is a complicated surgery with many options and variables that affect the appropriateness of each option.
 The results of which will affect you for a lifetime.
 You should be given the opportunity to consult with a reconstructive surgeon prior to having your mastectomy.
 Should you decide to do so choose a surgeon with the training and experience who will take the time to discuss the pros and cons of all the various reconstructive options and is best suited to perform the type of reconstruction you will have.

 Dr. Slack, for example, not only completed a plastic surgery fellowship, he followed it with an additional surgical fellowship in Cosmetic and Reconstructive Surgery of the Breast at Georgetown University.
 He continuously fulfills the rigorous requirements for membership in the American Society of Plastic Surgeons.

 If you have been diagnosed with breast cancer, you need an experienced plastic surgeon to answer your questions honestly and provide the information to make the best decision possible.
 Dr. Slack would like to be that surgeon.
-Please get in touch to schedule a free consultation.
+Please get in touch to schedule your consultation.